k21009051/Mustacchio-V2-Write-up/badbyte/README.md

 ## Privilege Escalation to root

-When browsing the file system, I found an interesting file /var/log/bash.log.
-This contained the password **G00dP@$sw0rd2020** so I tried to ssh to the cth user with this password.
+When browsing the file system, I found an interesting log file /var/log/bash.log.
+This contained the password **G00dP@$sw0rd2020** so I tried to ssh to get a proper shell for the cth user with this password.

 ```
 ssh cth@<ip> -i id_rsa -D 1337
 ```

 However, it said the password was incorrect.
-After some head scratching, I tried to brute force ssh with some similar passwords, and eventually got in with **G00dP@$sw0rd2021**.
+After some head scratching, I tried to brute force ssh with some similar passwords, and eventually got in with **G00dP@$sw0rd2021** by incrementing the year at the end of the password.
+I then logged in as cth.

 Evaluating the sudo permissions to find a privilege escalation vector:
 ```